empathyco/empathy-self-managed-components/README.md

 > **Access permissions**
 > Make sure you have root permissions to run the SmC package.
 Otherwise, contact Empathy Platform [**First Line Support**](https://searchbroker.atlassian.net/servicedesk/customer/portal/1) or your **Empathy representative**.

-Once you have the necessary stack, you execute the package with the folllwing command:
+Once you have the necessary stack, you execute the package with the following command:

     ```shell